The Lauder Institute Career Guidance

 The Lauder Alumni Career Chat Series

-In addition to individual advising, the Lauder Gobal Career Advisor organizes events that connect hundreds of Lauder students to more than three-dozen Lauder alumni in more than a dozen countries.
-These events represent meaningful learning and networking opportunities that have led to internships, mentorship, and job offers.
+In addition to individual advising, the Lauder Global Career Advisor organizes events that connect hundreds of Lauder students to Lauder alumni across the globe.
+These events represent meaningful learning and networking opportunities that have led to internships and mentorship.

 Less tangible but equally significant outcomes of these encounters is insight.
 Hearing from working professionals and business leaders about their career decisions and experiences serves as a reality check to students’ expectations for life after Lauder.
 These events have pushed students to reevaluate their plans or just make simple tweaks that can transform their career trajectory.

 At more than a dozen events per semester, students are able to meet representatives from a range of industries and companies on every continent but Antarctica.
-In 2014 alone, representatives – including CEOs, COOs, and presidents – from firms in Bogota, Hong Kong, Istanbul, London, Mexico City, Paris, Santiago, Sao Paolo, and Shanghai met with Lauder students.
 Because the Lauder cohort is small, campus visits and videoconferencing bring the possibility of genuine connection.
 Every student has a chance to meet and shake hands – virtually or in person – with alumni who are committed to the success of the next generation of Lauder graduates.